egemenimre/satmad/docs/utils/timeinterval.rst

 The :class:`.TimeInterval` class can answer some questions:

-- :meth:`.TimeInterval.is_within_interval`: Is a given time within this interval?
+- :meth:`.TimeInterval.is_in_interval`: Is a given time within this interval?
 - :meth:`.TimeInterval.is_equal`: Is a given interval equal to this interval?
 - :meth:`.TimeInterval.is_intersecting`: Does a given interval have an intersection with this interval?
 - :meth:`.TimeInterval.contains`: Does a given interval contain this interval?